mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 Even today's young DAO platforms offer rich functionality that gives custom design options for organisational activity.

-For example, DAOHaus
+For example, you can expect functionality that lets you set quorum for votes.

 This can all be done in non-blockchain orgs by agreeing on the parameters and managing it accordingly.
-Having it run as standard
+Having it run as standard reduces workload and helps ensure that the rules are upheld.

 <hr/>